tannerpoling/SYNTH_OF_SELF/README.md

 What this software does is map participants' poisiton in a room to the pitch and modulation of synthesizers, which then drive visuals generated using TouchDesigner.

-This was inspired by curiosities into how this would impact the way people interact with their surroundings and fellow participants; do we tend towards harmony?
+This was inspired by curiosities into how audio might impact the way people interact with their surroundings and fellow participants; do we tend towards harmony?
 How might this effect vary with volume, or permanent objects establishing a "base tone"?
 Do people have a tendency to form chords in their arrangement?
 At what point is this influence considered conscious / unconscious?

 Features that are currently working: